Optimism & Kindness

 • Greater resilience and emotional well-being

-Source: Multiple studies from Greater Good Science Center (UC Berkeley) and positive psychology research.
+Source: Greater Good Science Center (UC Berkeley) and positive psychology research.

 Three Key Differences: Optimists vs. Pessimists